sictweb/bti425-2020/notes/data-assoc-subdocs-how-to.md

 1. Write a "department" Mongoose schema
 1. Write a "business" Mongoose schema
 1. At a minimum, write "get" methods for "business"
+1. Write a "post" method

 Then, to show that we can add another subdocument to the "departments" collection:

-5. Write a "put" method to add another "department" to a specific "business"
+6. Write a "put" method to add another "department" to a specific "business"

 Here are the details: